Are Exact Match Domains Still Worth Buying for SEO?

 Your existing website, built well, with great content and genuine backlinks will always beat a freshly registered keyword domain.
 Every.
 Single.
 Time.

-The most valuable thing you can do for your search rankings is invest in one strong web presence — not split your energy across multiple weak ones.
+The most valuable thing you can do for your search rankings is invest in one strong web presence.
+Not split your energy across multiple weak ones.

 The Research Behind This